Canon 200D vs Olympus E-300

 |Canon G9 X Mark II« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Canon G9 X Mark II|

 |Canon 100D« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 100D|

 |Leica Digilux 3« »||Y||stereo||mono||-||-||-||2.0||-||-||-||Leica Digilux 3|

 |Nikon D3400« »||Y||mono||mono||-||-||mini||2.0||Y||-||Y||Nikon D3400|

 It is notable that the 200D offers wifi support, while the E-300 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the E-300 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-300 was succeeded by the Olympus E-330.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Olympus websites.
+Both the 200D and the E-300 have been discontinued, but can regularly be found used on eBay.
+The E-300 was replaced by the Olympus E-330, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 200D vs Olympus E-300

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Olympus E-300 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.